Three Partners in Local Lending Share Advice

 The Waukesha State Bank hottest product for construction lending is easily our Bridge Loan (subject to credit approval).
 Unique to the Southeastern Wisconsin market, our Bridge Loan is different in that it allows buyers the ability to liquidate up to 90% of a borrower’s fair market value on their current home.
 We cross-collateralize the homeowner’s current primary residence with the new home they will be building, which can reduce or eliminate the need to bring cash to closing.
 This also typically reduces the borrower’s monthly debt liabilities during construction.
 Another huge benefit of our Bridge Loan Program is the ability to expand a borrower’s debt to income ratio calculation during the build.
 Where other lenders inform a prospective customer that they must sell their current home to qualify for a construction loan, we frequently say yes!

 Demlang: What makes your new construction loan program unique?

-Great Midwest Bank is a family run mutual bank.
+Great Midwest Bank is a family-run mutual bank.
 We have our portfolio product that allows for “common sense” underwriting decisions.
-It also gives us the ability to qualify borrowers on a case by case basis with decision makers only a phone call away.
-We focus on what we’ve always done best, only residential mortgage lending, and we understand the nuances of new construction financing.
+It also gives us the ability to qualify borrowers on a case-by-case basis with decision makers only a phone call away.
+We focus on what we’ve always done best — residential mortgage lending — and we understand the nuances of new construction financing.
 Low down payment options are also available for qualified borrowers.
 We do not charge an origination fee on any of our construction products either.